djrrb/Bungee/documentation/6-color-fonts.md

 All three versions of Bungee Color are normal OpenType fonts with extra data added.
 These fonts were generated with Jens Kutílek’s incredible [Robochrome](https://github.com/fontfont/RoboChrome), and mastered with the help of [Roel Nieskens](https://pixelambacht.nl).

-Color fonts are still an experimental technology, and as of 2016, none of these formats are widely supported beyond the companies who proposed them.
-Nevertheless, I hope that Bungee helps you experiment
+As of 2016, none of these formats are widely supported beyond the companies who proposed them.
+Color fonts are still an experimental technology, which is why I think it is important to have good open source examples to experiment with.
+I hope Bungee is helpful to the further development of these formats.

 ## SVG ([Mozilla](https://hacks.mozilla.org/2014/10/svg-colors-in-opentype-fonts/))